 Continuous improvement is an ongoing effort to improve products, services or processes.
 These efforts can seek "incremental" improvement over time or "breakthrough" improvement all at once. - asq.org

-1. Go for small improvements, not paradigm shifts, radical innovations or inventions
+1. How and where to start : Go for small improvements, not paradigm shifts, radical innovations or inventions

-4. By engaging the staff continuously in the Continuous Improvement model, the onus is shifted from managers to the frontline employees, to bring in ideas for change (and they are the people rally capable of doing it , being in touch with the problem almost directly)
+4. Whom to motivate and engage ? : By engaging the staff continuously in the Continuous Improvement model, the onus is shifted from managers to the frontline employees, to bring in ideas for change (and they are the people rally capable of doing it , being in touch with the problem almost directly)

-5. Continuous Improvement is reflective and happens on short, quick and effective feedback loops
+5. Is it a long drawnout process ? : Continuous Improvement is reflective and happens on short, quick and effective feedback loops

-6. Any Continuous Improvement must be measurable an potentially repeatable.
+6. Is improvement quantifiable ? : Any Continuous Improvement must be measurable and potentially repeatable.

 1. Problems have opportunities, so look out for problemmatic areas.2.
 At all potential problem areas, ask WHY five times, it exposes lot of opportunities for CI3.
 Try to re-evaluate fixed ideas4.
 Choose a simple solution, not the perfect one ..5.
 Correct mistakes immediately, once and for ever !6.
 Use one's craftiness, not cash !!7.
 CI possibilities are endless - there is no end to CI ..